-Textile production is inherently wasteful.
+Textile production can be very wasteful.
 There are scraps, bits and ends in every step of the process.
 In my production process, I am working towards zero waste.
-It is easy to CLAIM zero waste, but to actually live it is another thing!
+It is easy to claim zero waste, but to actually live it is another thing!
 The methods I'm using right now bring value to my making experience and they aren't a burden.
-Some of my fabric and dyes are imported, and I can't confirm what kind of waste those factories are producing.
-Keep an eye out for future blog posts about my journey in reducing production waste.
+Some of my fabric and dyes are imported, so I work to source from companies who are focused on reducing waste throughout the supply chain.

 Loom waste Earrings